lildude/HB-Cumulus/README.txt

 USAGE
 -----

-There are two ways you can use HB-Cumulus:
+There are three ways you can use HB-Cumulus:

+   1. Using Blocks:

+	  You can show the tag cloud in any area offered by your theme by adding the HB-Cumulus block to that area within the Theme configuration.

-   1. In ANY page or post:
+   2. Embed directly into any page or post:

       You can show the cloud in any page or post by putting the following code into the post/page content: